In the ever-changing world of sales, you’ve probably seen the term ‘social selling’ floating around.

-Social Selling – Harnessing the power of social media to listen to, engage with, and build rapport with prospective clients.
-This is the most effective way to ensure that you are the first person/company that comes to mind when a prospect is ready to buy.
+Social selling is harnessing the power of social media to listen to, engage with, and build rapport with prospective clients.
+It’s the most effective way to ensure that you are the first person/company that comes to mind when a prospect is ready to buy.

 So, now you know what social selling is, why should you do it?
-Here are seven statistics that should engage even the most casual of social media users.
+Here are seven statistics that reveal why social selling is the future!

 1. 78% of social sellers outsell peers who don’t use social media (LinkedIn)

-We all know at least one person, salesperson or not, who refuses to get involved with social media, even though 91% of B2B buyers are now active and involved in social media.
-It’s never been more essential to have a social media presence and to have your say.
-Throw your hat in the ring!
+We all know at least one person, salesperson or not, who refuses to get involved with social media, even though 91% of B2B buyers are now active on there.
+It’s never been more essential to build your social media presence, especially if you work in sales or marketing.

-Social media can also be a great way to develop your personal brand.
-Find a medium that allows you to display your knowledge and expertise in the field outside of the office.
+Social media is also a great way to develop your personal brand, supporting your career aspirations.
+Find a medium that allows you to display your knowledge and expertise in the field, outside of your office.
 What better place to do that than on say, LinkedIn, or Twitter?

 2. 45% more sales opportunities (LinkedIn)

-This should come as no surprise as LinkedIn’s userbase continues to grow, as of 2019, the networking site has over 575 million users, with more than 260 million active monthly users.
+This should come as no surprise as LinkedIn’s user base continues to grow.
+As of 2023, the professional networking site has over 950 million users, in over 200 countries.

 A common set back facing salespeople today is that they are always running out of good/hot leads.
 No doubt, as a company, you have identified your ideal client profile, but there are only so many lead generation tools you can run to for email addresses before you start eating away at your budget.